I like to experiment with different techniques and I have tried adding some colour to some pen and ink drawings that I have drawn previously.

 Original St Ives Painting

-This is the original, I suppose that is the joy of art, everyone is allowed to have their own opinion as there is no right or wrong!
+This is the original, I suppose that is the joy of art, everyone can have their own opinion!

 I have been playing with a different technique, this involves adding texture to my watercolour painting.
 First of all I apply Gesso to my initial sketch, which is of the tide coming in at Godrevy, during the summer.